 The FTC is allegedly investigating the acquisition deal on similar grounds to the CMA, on the belief that Microsoft purchasing Activision Blizzard would be anti-competitive in the industry, and would lead to an unfair advantage over rival Sony.

-‘Central to the FTC’s concerns is whether acquiring Activision would give Microsoft an unfair boost in the
+‘Central to the FTC’s concerns is whether acquiring Activision would give Microsoft an unfair boost in the video game market,’ Politico said.

 ‘Microsoft’s Xbox is number three to the industry-leading Sony Interactive Entertainment and its PlayStation console.
 Sony, however, has emerged as the deal’s primary opponent, telling the FTC and regulators in other countries that if Microsoft made hit games like Call of Duty exclusive to its platforms Sony would be significantly disadvantaged.’